CreativeDevelopments/CDCommands/README_UPDATE.md

 });
 ```

-Replacing the above validate property with the one shown previously will now validate your command!
+Replacing the validate property shown previously with the one shown above will now validate your command!
 Now if you don't provide your first argument as "test", you will get a response saying `args[0] was not equal to "test"`.
 You now must run your command as **?ping test** or **?pong test**.

 ### The validate function